Table of Contents

 Structure of Income Tax Slabs:

 Income tax slabs are structured into different categories, each representing a range of taxable income and corresponding tax rates.
 As per the Income Tax Act, 1961, these slabs are periodically revised by the government to reflect changes in economic conditions, inflation, and fiscal policies.
-For the financial year 2023-24, the income tax slabs for individuals below 60 years of age are as follows:
+For the financial year 2025-26, the tax slabs for individuals below 60 years of age are as follows:

 It’s essential to note that these tax rates are applicable to the ‘net taxable income’ after accounting for deductions and exemptions available under various sections of the Income Tax Act.